 This page offers information about registering and working as a doctor in Australia; here you will find some useful links to help you look into it for yourself.
-Alternatively, for those who meet the following criteria, Transition Medical can assist with both finding a suitable opportunity as well as registration.

 How to register to work as a doctor in Australia